Facets Multi-Media: Facilities

 Facets maintains facilities in Chicago, where it was founded by Milos Stehlik as a non-profit film organization.
 The brick-and-mortar space includes a single-screen movie theater (referred to as Facets Cinémathèque), which screens "interesting" independent films and "obscure" features.
 It also houses a video rental store that offers home delivery with over 65,000 titles, described as "a stunningly deep archive of every kind of experimental, avant-garde, foreign and children's film you could hope to find."
 There is also a non-accredited film school, consisting of classes for the general public.

 Programs

 Facets runs the annual Chicago International Children's Film Festival, a Kids Film Camp for ages 7–14, Facets Film School for Chicago-area cinephiles, Facets Night School for cult film connoisseurs, and a Summer Film Institute for K-12 teachers.

 Facets Video

 Facets is a nationally recognized conservator, publisher and distributor of films on DVD, including independent, art-house, classics, documentaries, and experimental films.
 Facets has distributed films by directors such as Bela Tarr, Jean-Luc Godard, Miloš Forman, Věra Chytilová, Amos Gitai, Alexander Kluge, Andrzej Zulawski, and Miklós Jancsó.
 Since the late 1980s, Facets has released over 800 films on VHS and DVD.

-Controversy

-In May 2025, Facets Multi-Media faced criticism for canceling a scheduled screening of the uncompleted film On Campus Antisemitism by Jewish rapper Kosha Dillz.
-The decision was reported by the Chicago Jewish Alliance, which accused the organization of antisemitism for banning the film and its creator from the venue.
-The cancellation sparked debate about the organization's commitment to its mission of presenting diverse perspectives in film.